 Applicant’s fiscal year end (month/day) (update in AMIS):

+Does the Applicant have any Affiliates that are applying for an NMTC Allocation in this Round? (check one): Yes No

 1 For the purposes of Questions #2-6 in this Applicant Information section, the term Applicant shall only apply to the entity applying for a NMTC Allocation, and not to Subsidiary entities that may receive a transfer of all or part of a NMTC Allocation.